causeImCloudy/cyberpatriotwiki/curriculum/basics/user-group-management/linux.md

 ## Checklist
 - [ ] Verify only authorized users exist.
-- [ ] Set a secure password for each users.
+- [ ] Set a secure password for each user.
 - [ ] Set the password policy for each user
 - [ ] Secure the Guest account
 - [ ] Create Users if specified in the Read Me